What Tokyo Newbies Cannot Miss

 - Shaved Ice at any stand

 Another popular thing to do in Japan is visit an animal café.
 A popular type of animal café in Japan is a cat café.
-There are also dog (I went to one in Osaka that I will talk more about in an upcoming blog post), hedgehog, reptile, owl, bunny and Corgi cafés plus many more.
+There are also dog (I went to one in Osaka), hedgehog, reptile, owl, bunny and Corgi cafés plus many more.
 The best place to find an animal café in Tokyo is in Harajuku.

 Admire the Tokyo Imperial Palace

 Home to the Emperor of Japan, the Tokyo Imperial Palace is located on the former site of Edo Castle, a large park surrounded by moats and beautiful stone walls.
 It is only a hop, skip and a jump from the famous Tokyo Station and used to be the seat of the Tokugawa shogun.

 You could either tour the palace by yourself (like I did) or book a private tour through TripAdvisor.

 Have Fun in Akihabara Electric Town

 Anime is HUGE in Japan and almost every Japanese individual loves it!
 If you go to Japan not knowing what anime is, then you will shortly discover what it is the moment you step off of the plane.
 Anime is a style of hand drawn and computer animation originating or associated with Japan.
 Some of the most popular and iconic examples of anime are Pokémon, Hello Kitty and Dragon Ball Z to name a few.

 Tokyo’s Akihabara is the infamous hotspot of everything anime-related!
 Don’t worry though, you don’t have to know anime or indulge yourself in it to have a good time in Akihabara; it is important to at least appreciate it and live in the moment.